Reducing food waste

 Get Started:

-If you are interested in exploring the world of worm composting (also known as vermiculture) WSU extension has some great information to get you started and also offers troubleshooting.
+If you are interested in exploring the world of worm composting (also known as vermiculture), WSU extension has some great information to get you started and also offers troubleshooting.

 Avoid conflicts with wildlife: